 Application materials include:

 Writing Sample: The strength and promise of the writing sample is the most important aspect of your application.
-The writing sample should be 5-7 pages of fiction (double-spaced) or poetry (one poem per page).
+It should be 3-5 pages of fiction (double-spaced) or poetry (one poem per page, or longer poems spanning up to 5 total pages of poetry).
 Samples should be saved in one document (doc, docx, pdf, rtf, or txt).
-Please include your name & email address as a header or footer in the writing sample.
+Please include your name & email address as a header or footer.

-Teacher* Recommendation: During the online application process, you will be asked to enter the email address and name of a teacher *(or: educational consultant, professional tutor, or guidance counselor) who has agreed to provide a recommendation on your behalf.
-Once you submit your application, the recommender will receive an email with instructions for how to fill out a brief recommendation form.
-Please let them know that their recommendation must be received for your application to be complete.
-Be sure to obtain permission from your recommender before submitting their contact information in your application!
+Recommendation Letter*: During the online application process, you will be asked to enter the email address and name of a teacher, educational consultant, professional tutor, or guidance counselor who has agreed to write a recommendation letter on your behalf.
+Once you submit your application, the reference will receive an email with instructions for how to submit their letter.
+Please let them know that their letter must be received for your application to be complete.
+Be sure to obtain permission from your reference before submitting their contact information in your application!